NATF240 Fish Ecology and Management

 The student will acquire biological and ecological knowledge of specific species and fish communities, sampling of fish stock data and analysis of such data, and knowledge about different actors¿s role and view on fishery management.
 The student will acquire knowledge on how to use this background information for stock assessments and alternative management- and measures options.

 The students will obtain a scientific basis for working as advisors/consultants in issues connected to the management of fresh-water fish.
 They will learn how to combine biological and ecological knowledge of specific species and fish communities, sampling of stock data and analysis of these data, and knowledge about different actors¿s role and view on fishery management, and hence be able to design alternative management plans for fish communities.
-The course forms the basis for further studies in Freshwater Ecology and human dimensions of natural resources management, and writing of the Master thesis.
+The course also forms the academic basis for taking advanced courses in fish management / freshwater ecology, and human dimensions of natural resources management, and then be able to start with a master's thesis in this subject area.
+The student should be able to make academic reports for use in local fisheries management

 The student will be confident with actors, concepts and processes pertinent to fish stock assessments and relevance and effects of the most-used management measures and decisions.

 Mainly lectures and seminars.
 One week ahead of the seminars, the students are provided a set of exercises/topics that they are to work on before the seminar is held.
-One seminar is allocated for quantitative fisheries analyses using program R. Ageing of fish will be demonstrated and practiced in laboratory.
-One short excursion.
+One seminar is allocated for quantitative fisheries analyses using program R. Ageing of fish will be demonstrated and practiced in the laboratory.
+One short field excursion focusing on restoration measures will be completed.
+In addition, students must submit a group assignment that deals with an operating plan for a specified fish management system.
+A quiz tournament based on learning objectives runs throughout the course.

 The office door is open for student consultancy every day after lunch.